h-elsner/OwonOszi/README.md

 Because HDS242 has a limited number of filenames you can save a copy of the CSV-files with a unique file name.

+To download executables go to "Releases" on the right side of this page.
+Executables are availbale for Windows and LINUX (64bit).
+Ican also create one for raspberry PI on request.